 Cave of the Winds Mountain Park

 Another option to consider when visiting the Manitou Springs area is the Cave of the Winds Mountain Park.
 But if you’ve ever been to the phenomenal Carlsbad Caverns National Park in New Mexico, you might be disappointed in Cave of the Winds.
 Especially since the admission ticket is quite expensive.
 45 minutes tour cost $25 for ages 13 & Up and $17 for ages 4-12.
-In our opinion, it’s worth adding to your Colorado itinerary only if you haven’t seen other spectacular caves before.
+We think it’s worth adding to your Colorado itinerary only if you haven’t seen other spectacular caves before.

 Colorado Road Trip – Garden of the Gods